 Those who are interested in the Prague gay sauna scene will not be disappointed, unlike in other Eastern Europe Capitals like Bucharest

 .
-In fact, the cruising clubs and gay saunas in Prague are amongst the best in Europe competing with Vienna, Berlin, and Brussels.
+In fact, the cruising clubs and gay saunas in Prague are amongst the best in Europe competing with Vienna

-Gay sauna or not, in any sexual encounter please take adequate precautions.
-Not matter what your intentions are in Gay Prague, you should always bring your own travel supplies – You never know when you might need them!
+Gay sauna or not, in any sexual encounter, please take adequate precautions.
+No matter what your intentions are in Gay Prague, you should bring your own condoms and lube to play it safe.
+Take home a hot guy or a hot memory, not an STD.

 - Sauna Babylonia – The most famous – and popular gay sauna in Prague – having been in business for over 20 years.
 Super-clean, but is quiet at most times – try to visit in the evenings on Friday and Saturday nights if you want a crowd.
 The guys are pretty hot here, especially on the Friday sauna parties – though Naked Sunday can be a bit hit-or-miss.
 Recently renovated with a dry sauna, steam baths, fun maze, private cabins and XXX room.
 Right in the center of Old Town (next to Church of St. Martin in the Wall if you feel the need to repent after).